 Yet, without diminishing these, Hunt for the Wilderpeople persists in its overall lively cheerfulness.
 It’s too optimistic, too much in love with life and freedom, to yield to discouragement.
 Even after some terrible moment, it always manages to crack a joke within just the right amount of time, lest we be in any danger of thinking all is lost.
 I was reminded of Chesterton’s remark in New Witness: “If there are ghastly things to be faced, the only thing we can do is make it glorious to face them.”

-Not that the film necessarily affirms Ricky’s aspiration to “go out in a blaze of glory.”
+Not that the film necessarily affirms Ricky’s aspiration to “die in a blaze of glory.”
 Glory may not always be found where a thirteen-year-old might hope to find it.
 Adventure does, alas, run into practical limits and stumbling blocks, from the harshness of the wild to the resources of the police.

 These, however, don’t come off as negating the adventure, but are taken up matter-of-factly into the overall spirit of spunk and good humor.
 There is glory even in imperfect, sometimes muddled or hampered adventures, both of life generally and of the Wilderpeople.
 Living and striving and loving is glorious.
 Furthermore, while life in the bush may or may not be a practical long-term plan, the upshot of their escapades suggests—again, very much in keeping with Chesterton—that sometimes things have to be turned upside down for a time in order to be set right.

 Thus fun and fulfillment come together, with a well-balanced blend of youthful exuberance and quiet, unobtrusive wisdom.
 The remarkable achievement of Hunt for the Wilderpeople is that it offers both a romp as delightful as any in recent years and a beauty and thoughtfulness almost like the haiku that appear throughout it.
 How often does one find that?